Equipment for iPhone Food Photography

 Super Clamp

-A super clamp is another option to securely attach your iPhone to your tripod.
-I have used both the super clamp and the metal iPhone tripod mount when attaching my iPhone to a tripod.
-If I had to make a recommendation, I would recommend the metal iPhone tripod mount only because it allows you to switch from vertical to horizontal really easily.
-The super clamp just requires a little more maneuvering and you have to be careful so it doesn’t interfere with the iPhone screen too much.
+A super clamp is another option to secure your iPhone to your tripod if the metal iPhone tripod mount is not available.
+I have used both the super clamp and the metal iPhone tripod mount to test them out.
+I would recommend the metal iPhone tripod mount over the super clamp, though.
+The super clamp works fine, but you have to be careful when attaching it so the clamp doesn’t interfere with the iPhone screen too much.

 A remote shutter release helps you take pictures without having to touch your iPhone.
-Sometimes even the slightest press of the button can cause camera shake, resulting in blurry images.
-The remote shutter is battery powered and connects via bluetooth.
+Sometimes even the slightest press of the button can cause camera shake which could result in blurry images.
+The remote shutter helps you avoid camera shake completely and can be a great pairing when using a tripod.
+It’s super small and easy to bring with you.
+It’s also battery powered and connects to your iPhone via bluetooth.

 Foldable Table